Drug abuse and drug dependence represent different ends of the same disease process.

-Nursing care plan goals for patients who abuse substances includes providing support for decision to stop substance use, strengthen individual coping skills, facilitate learning of new ways to reduce anxiety, promote family involvement in rehabilitation program, facilitate family growth and development, and provide information about the prognosis and treatment needs.
+Nursing care plan goals for patients who abuse substances includes providing support for the decision to stop substance use, strengthen individual coping skills, facilitate learning of new ways to reduce anxiety, promote family involvement in a rehabilitation program, facilitate family growth and development, and provide information about the prognosis and treatment needs.

 May be related to

 - Previous ineffective/inadequate coping skills with substitution of drug(s)

 - Learned response patterns; cultural factors, personal/family value systems

 - Delay in seeking, or refusal of healthcare attention to the detriment of health/life

 - Does not perceive personal relevance of symptoms or danger, or admit impact of condition on life pattern; projection of blame/responsibility for problems

 - Use of manipulation to avoid responsibility for self

 - Verbalize awareness of relationship of substance abuse to current situation.

 - Verbalize acceptance of responsibility for own behavior.